 kHyal majored in Mass Communications at Emerson College.
-She has served on the MIT Enterprise Forum of New York City’s Marketing Committee; co-chaired the Fundraising Committee of Volunteer Lawyers for the Arts, Los Angeles.
-As a tech founder, she was an active member of the Connecticut Technology Council’s Vice President of Marketing Forum; and a member/speaker at FleetBoston Financial Women Entrepreneurs’ Connection. kHyal has been a juror for the London Interactive Advertising Awards, a judge for Hasbro’s Project Upcycle Design Awards, served as Communications Chair for the AIGA Brand Central Chapter, and was on the advisory board of GraphicDesign.com London and Pace University’s Lubin School of Business Transformative Leadership Program.
+She served on the Marketing Committee for MIT Enterprise Forum of New York City, Inc. and co-chaired the Fundraising Committee at Volunteer Lawyers for the Arts, Los Angeles.
+As a tech founder, she was an active member of the Connecticut Technology Council’s Vice President of Marketing Forum; and a presenting member of FleetBoston Financial Women Entrepreneurs’ Connection. kHyal has been a juror for the London International Advertising Awards, a judge for Hasbro’s Project Upcycle Design Awards, served as Communications Chair for the AIGA Brand Central Chapter and was on the advisory board of GraphicDesign.com London and Pace University’s Lubin School of Business Transformative Leadership Program.
 She is currently on the advisory board of Bitdefender.

-In addition, kHyal has worked as a Director and Consultant in employee staffing, and has spearheaded talent evaluation and acquisition initiatives at career development and recruitment events at Carnegie Mellon University, Rhode Island School of Design, Pratt Institute, The New School, Parsons, FIT, NYU Tisch School of the Arts, Temple University, Rochester Institute of Technology, Syracuse University, Miami Ad School and University of Hartford.
-She has been an invited participant in hiring programs at NYU, Wasserman Center for Career Development in Manhattan. kHyal served on AWNY’s (Advertising Women of New York) Annual Career Conference Committee, and Resume and Portfolio Review Clinic Subcommittee for multiple terms.
-She has written workplace and culture policies and extensive content for hospitals and healthcare organization employee publications; and was hired as a consultant by tech unicorn company Datto to write human resources publications, just prior to their $1B valuation in 2015.
+A Director and Consultant in employee staffing, kHyal has spearheaded talent evaluation and acquisition initiatives at career development and recruitment events at Carnegie Mellon University, Rhode Island School of Design, Pratt Institute, The New School, Parsons, Fashion Institute of Technology, NYU Tisch School of the Arts, Temple University, Rochester Institute of Technology, Syracuse University, Miami Ad School and the University of Hartford.
+She has been an invited participant in hiring programs at NYU Wasserman Center for Career Development. kHyal served on the Advertising Women of New York (AWNY) Annual Career Conference Committee and Resume and Portfolio Review Clinic Subcommittee.
+She has written workplace and culture policies and extensive content for hospitals and healthcare organization employee publications and was hired by the tech unicorn company Datto to rewrite human resource policies in a more consumable format for their fast-moving, digitally-minded workforce.

-kHyal’s fine art and design have been exhibited in the American Visionary Art Museum, Pictoplasma–Berlin, New Britain Museum of American Art, la Gaîté Lyrique–Paris, Outsider Art Fair–New York, Housatonic Art Museum, City Museum—Washington–DC, Intuit–Chicago, EGGO Arte—Buenos Aires, Cooper Union, Art Basel—Switzerland, Aqua12 Miami, and galleries from New York to Los Angeles and London.
+kHyal’s fine art and design have been exhibited in the American Visionary Art Museum, Pictoplasma–Berlin, New Britain Museum of American Art, la Gaîté Lyrique–Paris, Outsider Art Fair–New York, Housatonic Art Museum, City Museum—Washington, D.C., Intuit–Chicago, EGGO Arte—Buenos Aires, Cooper Union—New York, during Art Basel—Switzerland and Miami Arts Week.

-A passionate educator, kHyal has been an Adjunct Instructor at Miami Ad School New York where she taught Product Creation and Innovation; and an Adjunct Professor at Anhui Polytechnic University in southern China via Shintaro Akatsu School of Design at the University of Bridgeport; and Designer in Residence at the USC Roski School of Art and Design MFA Forum.
-She has been an invited mentor, speaker, panelist and judge on the topics of design, marketing, technology and innovation at conferences, special events, universities and colleges in the USA, Europe and Asia.
+A passionate educator, kHyal has been an Adjunct Instructor at M.AD School of Ideas in New York where she taught Product Creation and Innovation; Adjunct Professor at Anhui Polytechnic University in southern China via Shintaro Akatsu School of Design at the University of Bridgeport; and Designer in Residence at the USC Roski School of Art and Design MFA Forum.
+She has been an invited mentor, speaker, panelist, judge, juror, and influencer on art, design, marketing, technology, and innovation at conferences, special events, universities, and colleges in the USA, Europe, and Latin America, and Asia.
 She is a journalist who has written extensively about technology, art, and culture — whose work has appeared in numerous publications, including HuffPost, Time Out, and Communication Arts.

-A technology junkie since the 80s, kHyal is a founding member of the Women’s Internet History Project and a member of Women in Cybersecurity.
-She began her tech career in the high-end audio field with industry pioneer Mark Levinson, founder of Mark Levinson Audio Systems, Cello, Ltd., Red Rose Music and Daniel Hertz SA.
-During this time she consecutively created interactive artworks and installations, pioneering digital media with a convergence of sound, light, animation and video projections.
+kHyal is a founding member of the Women’s Internet History Project and a member of Women in Cybersecurity.
+She began her tech career working with industry pioneer Mark Levinson, who coined the term “high-end audio.”
+During this period, she consecutively created interactive artworks and installations, pioneering digital media with a convergence of sound, light, animation, and video projection.
 Before her first Mac, kHyal used an Amiga computer to create live MIDI music performances and video animation.
 She was a member of the Amiga Users Group at Yale University, featured in Rhizome (now part of the New Museum), and active in Silicon Alley in the 90s.
 Her first blog on kHyal.com featured the emerging technology scene in New York City in 1996.
 She launched her own livestreaming show out of the American Film Academy in New York in 1997.
-Her current interests include fintech, IoT, wearable tech, virtual reality and augmented reality.
+Her current interests include sustainable design and manufacturing, health and wellness — and pushing the boundaries of creativity.